muthas/stormpath-migration/README.md

 **--maxFiles (-f)** Max number of files to parse per directory.
 Use to preview the entire import.

+**--fileOpenLimit** Max number of files to read at any given time.
+Override if seeing an EMFILE error.

+**--checkpointLimit** Number of accounts to process before saving a checkpoint

+**--checkpointDir** Directory to save checkpoint files to

 **--logLevel (-l)** Logging level.
 Defaults to `info`.

 - Options: `error`, `warn`, `info`, `verbose`, `debug`, `silly`